robert-hh/micropython/docs/mimxrt/quickref.rst

     d.humidity()    # eg. 41.3 (% RH)

 Be sure to have a 4.7k pull-up resistor on the data line.
-Some DHT module have that alreayd on their board.
+Some DHT module have that already on their board.

 Transferring files
 ------------------